stackchain/Clinical_Trial_Starter/README.md

 Additional notes:
 1. The front page will show you the current clinical trials.
 2. Once you countribute to the proposal, you automatically become one of the approvers.
-3. Only the Manager/Researcher can perform the Request for funds.
+3. Only the Manager/Researcher can request for funds.
+The Manager/Researcher has to ensure that the address is correct.
+He/She can use ones own address or that of the Third party recipient.

-For more inquiries, feel free to email me at louell_sala@yahoo.com
+For more inquiries and conversations, feel free to contact me at louell_sala@yahoo.com